pulse-game/website-theme-component/README.md

 # website-theme-component
 A discourse theme component to design the forum similar to game homepage

+## How to launch discourse in MAC
+bin/ember-cli -u

-How to launch discourse in windows
+## How to launch discourse in windows
 1. ./start-discourse
 2. rm -rf tmp; bin/rails s